Personal Visiting Researcher Grant

 Candidates for fellowships/grants

-The candidate’s qualifications (as documented by a CV) will be assessed in relation to education, research experience and publication record.
+This criterion gives an indication of the candidate’s qualifications (as documented by a CV).
+The candidate for fellowships/grants will be assessed in relation to education, research experience and publication record.

 Implementation plan and resource parameters

-This criterion gives an indication of whether the plan for project implementation is satisfactory, and whether the planned use of resources is reasonable based on assessment of the following elements of the project:
+This criterion gives an indication of whether the plan for project implementation is satisfactory, and whether the planned use of resources in the project is well-suited for the tasks in the project, based on assessment of the following elements:

 - Plans for project implementation, including breakdown into work packages/sub-projects, milestones and deliverables.